Table of contents

 Website: theaccessgroup.com

-Access provides recurring and ad-hoc stock checks with alerts, and shares automated alerts for when medication is missed.
-There are also prompts and instructions for care professionals on which medications to give during each visit.
+Access provides recurring and ad-hoc stock checks with alerts, and automated alerts for when medication is missed.
+Care professionals receive prompts and instructions for which medications to administer during each visit.

 Care Control